gmmorris/jg/README.md

 **−q**, **−−quiet**, **−−silent**

-Quiet mode: suppress normal output. **jgrep** will only search a file until a match has been found, making searches potentially less expensive.
+Quiet mode: suppress normal output. **jg** will only search a file until a match has been found, making searches potentially less expensive.
 This is useful if you're trying to ensure a certain match is present in the file and can rely on the Exit Code to get the result. _See **Exit Codes** section_

 **−v**, **−−invert-match**